MicrosoftDocs/architecture-center/docs/solution-ideas/articles/kafka-on-azure.md

 Cons

-- Feature parity with Apache Kafka - Native Kafka features like Transactions, Compression, Log Compaction, Kafka Streams, Kafka Connect (currently in Preview) are not yet available in production.
+- Feature parity with Apache Kafka.
+Native Kafka features like Transactions, Compression, Log Compaction, Kafka Streams, Kafka Connect (currently in Preview) are not yet available in production.
-- Schema Registry, which is one of the most sought after offerings from Confluent, is just recently announced to be in Public Preview.
+- Schema Registry, which is one of the most sought after offerings from Confluent, is recently announced to be in Public Preview.
 - [Quotas and limits](https://docs.microsoft.com/azure/event-hubs/event-hubs-quotas) for Azure Event Hubs are restrictive.
 - The single tenant Dedicated Tier offering of Event Hubs with more quota and relaxed limits comes at a [higher price](https://azure.microsoft.com/pricing/details/event-hubs/).

 ### Apache Kafka on HDInsight – Managed Cluster

 [Kafka on HDInsight](https://docs.microsoft.com/azure/hdinsight/kafka/apache-kafka-introduction) is a managed platform that provides a simplified configuration process that is tested and supported by Microsoft.
-HDInsight uses native Kafka APIs which means that client application code does not need to change.
+HDInsight uses native Kafka APIs, which means that client application code does not need to change.

 Kafka on HDInsight includes features such as: